TrimDownClub, August 15, 2013

 Tea has been suggested in studies to lower the risk for many diseases

 All teas have antioxidants – in particular a class of polyphenols called ‘flavonoids’.
 Freshly picked tea leaves have an abundance of flavonoids; however, the amount of polyphenols decrease during fermentation.
 This is why green and white teas have higher contents of polyphenols than does black tea.
-Green is probably best known for being an excellent source of antioxidants, with white tea gaining popularity.
+Green is probably best known for being an excellent source of antioxidants, with white tea gaining popularity – both are generally grouped with superfoods because of their powerful contributions to health.

 A large body of research suggests an inverse association between green tea consumption and rates of prostate, colon, and breast cancers, as well as liver and heart disease: the more green tea consumed, the lower the rates of those diseases.
 Green tea also appears to help protect the skin from sun damage, including skin cancer, and lowers the risk for heart disease.
 But it doesn’t stop there.
 Recent research has demonstrated how the different polyphenols in green tea are able to penetrate various parts of the eye, including the retina, lens, and aqueous humor (a thick watery compartment that fills the space between the lens and the cornea), which may offer protection against cataracts.